-Come for the sterling collection of Impressionists (an entire room is dedicated to Monet) and Old Masters; linger over the extraordinary and comprehensive photography collection; take in a number of fine American works; and discover paintings, drawings, sculpture, and design spanning the ancient to the contemporary world.
+Come for the sterling collection of old masters and impressionists (an entire room is dedicated to Monet); linger over the extraordinary and comprehensive photography collection; take in a number of fine American works; and discover paintings, drawings, sculpture, and design spanning the ancient to the contemporary world.

-After the Renzo Piano–designed Modern Wing opened in 2009, it made the Art Institute one of the largest art museums in the country.
-The building's 264,000 square feet houses
+After the Renzo Piano–designed Modern Wing opened in 2009, the Art Institute became one of the largest art museums in the country.
+The 264,000-square-foot buildingcontains the finest 20th- and 21st-century art in many mediums.

 A fine-dining restaurant, Terzo Piano, features nouveau Italian cuisine.
 Check out the outdoor third-floor Nichols Bridgeway connecting the Art Institute to Millennium Park.
 It offers stunning views of the skyline and Lake Michigan.